Lawrence-Mak/Sales-Analysis-Project/README.md

 - **Gross income:** Gross income
 - **Rating:** Customer stratification rating on their overall shopping experience (1 to 10)

-### Acknowledgements
-Thanks to all who take time and energy to perform Kernels with this dataset and reviewers.

 ### Purpose
 This dataset is suitable for predictive data analytics, offering opportunities to analyze and predict supermarket sales trends.